sathvikgadipally/WhatsAppAutoMessageSender/README.md

 # WhatsAppAutoMessageSender
-This is a bot through which you can schedule your whats app messages and also spam your friends sometimes.
+This is a bot through which you can schedule your whats app messages.

 NOTE: Make sure that you have python installed in your machine Follow the below steps to run the program without fail: